viktorbobinski/viktorbobinski.github.io/_posts/2022-05-01-ledger-api.md

 ![LedgerAPI usage](/assets/ledger.JPG)

+A very small SpringBoot application using Spring Data, Spring Web, Thymeleaf & H2 Database dependencies.

 [LedgerAPI on Github](https://github.com/viktorbobinski/Ledger-API)

 ## Stack

-A very small SpringBoot application with Spring Data, Spring Web, Thymeleaf & H2 Database dependencies.
+A very small SpringBoot application using Spring Data, Spring Web, Thymeleaf & H2 Database dependencies.

 ## What is it

-The ledger keeps track of transactions between 2 people. +/-value transactions are added by posting @RequestParam title and value, date gets added automatically.
+The ledger is an API + DB which keeps track of transactions between 2 people and displays them. +/-value transactions are added by posting @RequestParam title and value, date gets added automatically.

 ## How it works